Pilot for Anti-Racism Research

 ‘Race’ has often been inappropriately used in medicine and biomedical research as a proxy for genetic ancestry and admixture.
 However, race does play a powerful role in influencing individuals’ health, not due to innate biologic differences but to the health-harming effects of racism and oppressive social forces.1,2

-Although anti-racism research includes a focus on health inequities, it differs from research more narrowly focused on health disparities by explicitly examining the contribution of racism, particularly structural racism, to disparities and by examining the racial context in which the research is conducted, such as power sharing between academics and community partners in the research process.
+Anti-racism is the active process of identifying and eliminating racism by changing systems, organizational structures, policies, and practices, as well as attitudes and behaviors, so that resources, opportunities, and power are redistributed and shared equitably.
+Anti-racism examines and disrupts power imbalances.
+Anti-racism research uses theoretical approaches and research frameworks that ground the research in understanding of structure and power.
+Although anti-racism research includes a focus on health disparities, it differs by explicitly examining the contribution of racism, particularly structural racism, to disparities and by examining the racial context in which the research is conducted, such as power sharing between academics and community partners in the research process.
+For support in identifying and applying an anti-racism theory in your work, please reach out to [email protected] for a consultation.

 1 C. Jones, https://pubmed.ncbi.nlm.nih.gov/11495851/